james-millner/strava-api-token-generator/README.md

-### Kotlin Strava Spring Boot Application
+### Strava Token Generator

 [![Java CI with Gradle](https://github.com/james-millner/kotlin-strava-app/actions/workflows/gradle.yml/badge.svg)](https://github.com/james-millner/kotlin-strava-app/actions/workflows/gradle.yml)

-A simple Kotlin Spring Boot app designed as a bit of a playground for the Strava API.
+What started as a simple Kotlin Spring Boot app designed as a bit of a playground for the Strava API, has become a small system to generate Strava API tokens.

-The app is very much a work in progress and its only purpose is to be a side project to play with Kotlin.
+The app is very much a work in progress, and is being developed in my spare time.

 This application current provides you with:

 * The mechanism to get a Strava API token for further interaction with the API.
-* A GPX API to upload / convert that into JSON format
-* A TCX API to upload / convert that into JSON format
+  * Documentation incoming

 ### Requirements